Living Will Attorney Arizona: What do you need to know

 In contrast, a last will, also known as a testament, primarily deals with the distribution of assets and the appointment of guardians for minors after the individual’s death.

 While a living will guides medical decisions and life sustaining treatment, a last will guides the allocation of property, guardianship, and other matters posthumously.
 Essentially, a living will focuses on healthcare directives during life, while a last will focuses on the distribution of assets and the fulfillment of final wishes after death.
+Many estate planning firms in Chandler offer free initial consultations to discuss your needs regarding living wills and advance directives, helping you make informed decisions about your medical power and healthcare planning.

 Keep reading our blog to learn more about living wills in Arizona.